 We first examined data on national leaders to see which nations have or have not had female representation in that category.
-To satisfy this inquiry, we compiled national leader data from two key datasets-Archigos and the Worldwide Guide to Women in Leadership-to examine 1,338 national leaders who cumulatively ruled over 10,340 leader-years in 188 nations from 1950 to 2004.5 We used these data to research the patterns of women's presence in national leadership positions as queens, presidents, or prime ministers.6 Fifty-four of the 188 countries had at least one female national leader between 1950 and 2004.
-Of the 1,338 total national leaders While the majority of these women were either elected or appointed to their positions, a high percentage of these women (33 percent) came into power through regency, death of a spouse, or temporary appointments.
+To satisfy this inquiry, we compiled national leader data from two key datasets-Archigos and the Worldwide Guide to Women in Leadership-to examine 1,338 national leaders who cumulatively ruled over 10,340 leader-years in 188 nations from 1950 to 2004.
+We used these data to research the patterns of women's presence in national leadership positions as queens, presidents, or prime ministers.
+Fifty-four of the 188 countries had at least one female national leader between 1950 and 2004.
+Of the 1,338 total national leaders in this fifty-five year period, less than 5 percent (sixty-one leaders) were women, including thirteen queens, eighteen presidents, and thirty prime ministers (see Table 1 below for the full list).
+While the majority of these women were either elected or appointed to their positions (67 percent), a high percentage of these women (33 percent) came into power through regency, death of a spouse, or temporary appointments (Figure 1).